samisbakedham/Clerici/README.md

 #### ASAN

-Configure CLC with the -D SANITIZE=ON cmake flag, eg:
+Configure UTTC with the -D SANITIZE=ON cmake flag, eg:

 ```bash
 cd build/debug && cmake -D SANITIZE=ON -D CMAKE_BUILD_TYPE=Debug ../..
 ```

-You can then run the CLC tools normally.
+You can then run the UTTC tools normally.
 Performance will typically halve.

 #### valgrind

-Install valgrind and run as `valgrind /path/to/clcd`.
+Install valgrind and run as `valgrind /path/to/UTTCd`.
 It will be very slow.

 ### LMDB